-Duke Energy is a well recognized utility and has been awarded several prestigious awards over the years.
+This utility is a well recognized utility and has been awarded several prestigious awards over the years.
 Recently, they were recognized by the United Way in North Carolina with the Power of Commitment Award for its investment in expanding the 2-1-1 system.
 CS Week recently recognized this utility with its Best Mobility Implementation Award for providing customers with automatic outage alerts.
 In addition, they have been recognized for its workforce diversity by Black Enterprise Magazine and DailyWorth’s 25 Best Companies for Women.

 The community of electricity utilities has been changing dramatically since deregulation came to Ohio, and this utility is prepared to stay ahead of market trends.
 The company is investing heavily into technology to improve electricity customer service for customers, as well as returning more time, energy and money to communities that need it most.
 This company is focused on the future and its programs demonstrate this commitment.

 Here are a few ways Duke Energy Ohio is reinvesting in the Ohio communities they serve: